If you are working on Kubernetes for some time, you may have faced a

 User "DevUser" set.

-and now if we see the config file using the kubectl config view command,
+and now if we see the config file using the kubectl config view command, we will be able to see the new user added under the users section.

 $ kubectl config view